Advanced Massage Techniques ... that help us heal!

 advanced techniques even require many years of training in order to

-Advanced training and studies in specialized therapies also make a massage therapist more marketable.
+Advanced training and studies in specialized therapies also make a massage therapist more marketable and allow them to better chose where, and for how long they will work in a specific area or business.

 This is becoming more evident in the massage therapy industry as more therapists enter the workforce after massage school.